Easiest Business Credit Cards to Get in Canada 2026

 What Qualifies as an "Easy" Business Credit Card?

-Search for the easiest business credit card to get in Canada, and you’ll find a flood of offers, most claiming “instant approval” or “no credit check.”
-But when you dig deeper, the fine print often tells a different story.
+Finding the easiest business credit card to get in Canada is a common challenge for founders, and the answer isn't always obvious.
+Many cards claim "instant approval" or "no credit check," but when you dig deeper, the fine print often tells a different story.
+So what does "easy to get" actually mean when it comes to Canadian business credit cards?

 - Low or no personal credit check: Many founders don't want their personal credit score tied to their business card.